NCBI-Hackathons/GenomicRobots/README.md

 # Conclusion:

-Our findings showed most institutions have databases through which de-identified genomic data can be shared but the issue of a simplistic workflow to retrieve and share genotypic information remains a major challenge.
+Our findings suggests most institutions have databases through which de-identified genomic data can be shared but the issue of a simplistic workflow to retrieve and share genotypic information remains a major challenge.
 This web-based tool simplifies the process of retrieving genotypic information for sharing among institutions within the network.
 # People

 Alexander Goncearenco: alexandr.goncearenco@nih.gov